-You must be at least 14 years old and able to understand and speak English.
+You must be at least 14 years old and able to speak written and spoken English.

 How do I start?

-Give us a call or purchase a gift voucher and we can organise an obligation free 30min Trial Instructional Flight (TIF).
+Give us a call or purchase a gift voucher and we can book in your 30 minute Trial Instructional Flight (TIF).
 This is a great way to get a taste of what General Aviation has to offer.
-TIFs are available 7 days a week and cost $199
+TIFs are available 7 days a week and cost $199.

 How what days do you train?

 We have enough instructors to cover training over a 7 day roster and we train nearly every day of the year.
 This means you can book in and complete your training as often as it suits you.

 What is the difference between your school's GA (General Aviation) training and that offered by RAAus (Recreational Aviation Australia)?

 The primary difference between General Aviation training and RAAus training is that we run a fleet of Cessna, Piper and Beechcraft aircraft that are fully certified and maintained to CASA's strict maintenance standards.
 This results in an extremely high level of safety and an overall professional and more comfortable experience for GA Pilots and passengers.
 Depending on your Licence and level of training, our aircraft are certified to fly at Night, in Instrument Conditions (clouds) and can carry many more passengers.
 RAAus aircraft in comparison are limited to 1 Pilot and 1 Passenger, Day VFR flying only.